 - Promotion of conventional foodstuffs as organic goods

-In general, there is a certain potential for adulteration and food fraud in almost every food product.
+In general, there is a certain potential for intentional adulteration and food fraud in almost every food product.
 Comparatively high-priced products are particularly lucrative, where adulteration can massively increase profits.

 Some examples are listed below:

 - Olive oil

 - Addition of or complete replacement by inferior qualities (e.g. refined oil, lampante) to extra virgin olive oil

 - Addition of or complete replacement by lower-priced foreign oils, e.g., sunflower oil